Koussay17/Phonon-Hydrodynamics-Hyperbolic-Structure-and-the-Spectral-inverse-problem-in-Thin-Films/README.md

 **From Kinetic Closure to the Limits of Thermal Depth Profiling**

 > **Status — work in progress.** Research internship, September 2026 to January 2027, CRTEn.
-> Nothing here is peer reviewed.
-Results, figures and claims may change without notice.

 ---

 ## Scope

-This repository accompanies a study of a single question: **when can thermal transport parameters actually be recovered from a surface measurement on a thin film, and when can they not?**

 The physical setting is aluminium nitride thin films, where the phonon mean free path and the phonon relaxation time are not negligible compared with the film thickness and the